EDWARD HOPPER: artist quotes and biography facts of the painter on painting, life, philosophy and his ideas on modern American Realism

 In 1920 Hopper had his first one-man show, in the Whitney Studio Club showing primarily his French paintings.
 It was in 1921 that Hopper began to focus on female figures in domestic interior settings, a theme which would become his most important theme for the rest of his life.
 His wife Jo was almost always his model and scarcely allowed other women to serve as model.
 Hopper became very old; he painted till 1963.
 He managed to finish his last famous painting ‘Two Comedians’ in 1965, despite his illness.

-links for more biography information on the greatest painter in American Realism painting, Edward Hopper
+links for more biography information on the American painter Edward Hopper

 * the biography of the painter Edward Hopper, on Wikipedia